 There are pros and cons to each of the options above, from closing costs to the hassles of moving.
 If you haven’t saved as much as you wish you had for retirement, but own your home outright then you have some very good financial planning options.
 Before putting into action any of these options, talk with a financial advisor to get personalized advice.

 Do you need help navigating the use of home equity for retirement income?
-If you have more than $1 million saved and need help from a wealth manager, the Peak Wealth Planning team can assist.
-Schedule a call to learn more today.
+If you have more than $2 million saved and need help from a wealth manager, the Peak Wealth Planning team can assist.

 Peter Newman is a Chartered Financial Advisor (CFA) and president of Peak Wealth Planning.
 He works with individuals nationwide that have accumulated wealth through company stock, ESOP shares, real estate, or running a business.
 Peter applies his unique background to help clients achieve their specific goals and enjoy peace of mind.